Bionic75-BionicKeyboards/.github/profile/README.md

   - ultra-low latency mode with a latency @1 ms using LLPM technology to rival USB and propriettary 2.4 GHz connections
   - low energy mode with a common BLE latency @8 ms in favor of longer battery life
 - 1000 Hz (1kHz) polling rate for gaming.
   **Note:** faster polling rates _will not_ provide any advantage as the polling rate is not the bottle necck in the system's latency.
 Debouncing and especially the input latency (human reaction time, especially descision making) make higher pollig rates absolute pointless (except for marketing) and will only waste energy/shorten battery life for no gains.
-As a matter of fact, studies have prooved that less than 5% were able to notice the difference between 400 Hz and 1000 Hz.
+As a matter of fact, studies conducted in context of e-sports have prooved that less than 5% were able to notice the difference between 400 Hz and 1000 Hz.
 It's not relevant except to add marketing bubbles to the product (because higher numbers make people believe that something is better - that's why you see _1000 Hz_ instead of _1 kHz_ in the specs).
 - Support for 1 LiPo battery cell of any capacity (batteries are optional, >= 4 Ah recommended)
   - single battery enhances battery longevity
   - the higher the capacity, the faster the possible charging